 Over the past five years both share and bond markets have performed well.
 Funds investing in these areas have also generally delivered good returns.
 Those that have invested more in shares and taken on more risk have tended to perform better, though this isn’t a guide to how they’ll perform in future.

 Mixed Investment & Targeted Absolute Return sectors - five year performance

 We think government bonds are still useful to diversify a portfolio.
-But yields are low so we think there are other assets that could deliver better returns.
-Corporate bonds, including higher-risk high-yield bonds, offer acceptable yields for the risks being taken in our view.
+But yields are at all-time lows so we think there are other assets that could deliver better returns.
+In our opinion, corporate bonds, including higher-risk high-yield bonds, just about offer acceptable yields for the risks being taken.
 They’re also useful for investors who want a regular income or don’t want to only invest in shares.
 Yields are variable, not guaranteed and not a reliable indicator of future income.

 Our favourite funds in the sector

 For more information on the risks, please refer to the Key Investor Information Document for each fund.
 Remember all investments can fall as well as rise in value so you could get back less than you invest.
 Past performance isn’t a guide to the future.